 Republicans Should Choose Republican Candidates.

 That should be a self-evident statement, but in Colorado it is not true.
-In 2022 more than twice as many unaffiliated voters received a Republican ballot in the primary than registered Republicans and nearly 40% of those who voted in the Republican primary were not registered Republicans.
+In 2022 twice as many unaffiliated voters receive a Republican ballot in the primary than registered Republicans and nearly 40% of those who vote in the Republican primary are not registered Republicans.

 This upside-down election policy has been in place since the 2016 election, when Colorado voters adopted the open primary system.
 It permits unaffiliated voters to vote in either Republican or Democrat primaries.